 Visitors to campus will be limited (more detail here

 ).
 As COVID-19 continues to evolve, the safety of The Lexington School employees, students, families, and visitors remain the top priority of the TLS Health Center.
 In order to do our part to slow the spread of COVID-19, and to reduce the potential risk of exposure to our workforce, students, and families, all visitors will be required to complete a simple screening questionnaire and temperature check upon arrival to campus.

 PARENTS AND STUDENTS

 Our Health Center professionals are carefully monitoring information and guidance provided by federal (CDC) and state departments and have direct contact with the Fayette County Health Department and local care providers.

-We would like to remind parents to keep your student home for at least 72 hours if your child has any of the following symptoms
+We would like to remind parents to keep your student home if your child has any of the following symptoms

 , and only bring him/her back after your child is fever free and other symptoms have diminished (see flow chart

 ).
 If your student has a fever of 100.4 or higher, he/she must be fever free for 72 hours or fever free for 24 hours with a negative COVID test to return to school.
 Please contact the Health Office with any questions or concerns.

 WHEN DOES MY CHILD STAY HOME?